aletheon/eleutherios-website/README.md

 ------ Service (Donna or customer)
 ------ Service (Jetstar Airlines or business)
 ```

+Eleutherios changes this behavior, by decoupling the customer request or forum and turning it into a service (i.e website) that people or businesses, can see or participate in.

 Now, Donna’s request or forum, for a Holiday, can be seen or managed by other services, serving in the system.
 Including the Healthcare worker and Jetstar Airlines.